-In this issue, we offer a look at energy reporting best practices.
-As the old adage goes, you cannot manage what you cannot measure.
+In this issue, we offer a look at energy losses.
+This sometimes overlooked factor plays an important role in power pricing and, as it turns out, our climate too.
 We hope to provide our readers with guidance and actionable information that will be both valuable and useful.
 As always, your feedback is welcome…

 Natural Gas Outlook…

-The latest inventory report (above) shows a net increase of 64 Bcf vs. the previous week.
-Stocks were 507 Bcf higher than this time last year and 586 Bcf above the five-year average.
-Immediately following the release of the report, the futures curve rose slightly despite a higher than anticipated build.
-Over the past two weeks, strip prices are down slightly.
-Current prices are listed below:
+The latest inventory report (above) shows a net increase of 22 Bcf vs. the previous week.
+Stocks were 327 Bcf higher than this time last year and 405 Bcf above the five-year average.
+Current natural gas strip prices are listed below:

 For an in-depth discussion on markets, purchasing strategies and other topics, call us here at Luthin Associates.
 We offer our clients regular market updates and our Energy Procurement Group is staffed with certified experts on energy market conditions.

 Although care has been taken to ensure the accuracy, completeness and reliability of the information provided, Luthin Associates, Inc. (Luthin) assumes no responsibility therefore.
 The user of the information agrees that the information is subject to change without notice.
 Luthin assumes no responsibility for the consequences of use of such information, nor for any infringement of third party intellectual property rights which may result from its use.
 In no event shall Luthin be liable for any direct, indirect, special or incidental damage resulting from, arising out of or in connection with the use of the information.